SonkeWohler/.vim/README.md

 scripts.
 Since they each mess with some system related things you may wish to run them manually, check everything is ok (which not too rarely requires a restart) and then come back to run the next one.

+You will need to authenticate as sudo as you run them.

 However, if you are sure you want to run them all just paste this into your terminal and hit enter: